 Couples get married for many different reasons and with many different assumptions.
 That's why marital agreements have been around for centuries.
 Some people believe that a written contract eases the "what if" potential legal concerns of the husband and wife so they can focus on building their marital relationship.

-No one enters into a marriage with an intention to terminate a marriage.
-However, under Alabama law, marital agreements must meet strict rules and requirements to protect assets and finances in the case of the unlikely termination of marriage, whether by death, divorce, annulment of marriage or legal separation.
+No one enters a marriage intending to get out of it.
+However, under Alabama law, marital agreements must meet strict rules and requirements to protect assets and finances in the case of the unlikely termination of marriage, whether by death, divorce, annulment of marriage, or legal separation.

-Jim Holliman, Attorney
+Jim Holliman, Family Law Attorney